zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-03-05-operating-model.markdown

 A> **KEY POINTS:**
 A> * The Operating Model is a core part of the Grounded Architecture framework, guiding how architecture functions within an organization through principles, governance, and practices.
 A> * It is designed to evolve with the organization while ensuring architectural activities remain aligned with business objectives.
-A> * We introduce four main areas of the operating model: General Principles, Governance (Nudge, Taxation, Mandates), Transformation Support (in support of Grounded Architecture Goals), and Generative AI.
+A> * We introduce four main areas of the operating model: General Principles, Governance (Nudges, Taxation, Mandates), Transformation Support (in support of Grounded Architecture Goals), and Generative AI.
 A> * The model’s success depends on robust data (Lightweight Architectural Analytics) and strong collaboration (Collaborative Networks), not just processes and structure.

 In this section, we will explore the **Operating Model**, a crucial element of the Grounded Architecture framework (see Figure 1).
 The Operating Model offers a **structured approach** to how an architecture practice operates within an organization.
 It outlines the **principles, governance structures, and operational practices** that guide architects in their daily tasks.